omniminds-ai/desktop/PRIVACY.md

 You maintain full control over your recordings:
 - You can review all recordings before submission
-- You can use our built-in tools to detect and remove personally identifiable information (PII)
+- You can use our built-in tools to delete sections of video and data containing sensitive information
-- You can block specific applications or windows from being recorded
+- You can export recordings with privacy sections removed
 - You can delete recordings entirely before submission

 ## Data Usage